nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-one/index.md

 Now it was time to write the code to scrape the first page of a course.
 The general format of this web scraping was going to be fetch, parse, and return (and then save).
 Fetching seemed like the logical place to start.

 `FetchFirstPage` does exactly what the name implies: it makes a request for a subject area search result page, and returns a pointer to a goquery [Document](https://godoc.org/github.com/PuerkitoBio/goquery#Document), which will be used later to parse the page.
 The function is longer than the simple GET in `FetchSubjectAreas` because of the need to add parameters to the URL.
-Other than that, though, it’s a fairly standard Go HTTP request.
+Other than that, though, it's a fairly standard Go HTTP request.

 ```go
 func FetchFirstPage(subjectArea registrar.SubjectArea, term string) (*goquery.Document, error) {